 You may say “that’s me,” “they are looking for me!”
 However, you must establish yourself as the “expert” before they can work with you.

 There are several different paths you can take to be in front of your “ideal client”.
-These are the 5 paths I recommend you do.
+I recommend doing Facebook Live and doing it strategically.

 1. Your local community